 Advent - time to bake Plätzchen

-....which our Welcome Angel Lilly is really great at - look at the pictures - and they are really yummy too.
+...
+Christmas Cookies by our Welcome Angel Lilly - look at the pictures - and they are really yummy too.

 Plätzchen, Gutsle, Platzerl, Bredle, Brötle, Läuble, - this is how they call cookies / biscuits in Germany around Christmas or some more specifically Stuttgart.

 Germans love to bake Plätzchen (Christmas cookies), „Lebkuchen“ (soft ginger bread) and „Stollen“ for Christmas.
 The point of "Plätzchen and Stollen" is the ritual of baking – of gathering with family and friends

 Plätzchen literally means „little place“ but it originates from „Platz“ or „Blatz“, which means „flat cake“

 It is a tradition here to bake Plätzchen before Christmas.
 Very often involving the children, who love to do Ausstecherle (as they call them in Stuttgart).
 These are Plätzchen pressed or cut out in shapes as hearts, stars, bells, snowflakes ....